STEFAN GOLDMANN: GHOST HEMIOLA (Macro M22R)

 Release date: April 8th, 2013

 Musikexpress (DE): “The last word on the digital era, spoken by Stefan Goldmann.
 Ghost Hemiola (check the ghostly cover with the label’s logo that seems to be dissolving) “contains” 132 empty grooves on two LPs.
 The quite concrete music emerges when the needle touches the record which changes with time when dust and dirt alters its surface.
 But also – and Goldmann explicity encourages this – through mechanical manipulation of the vinyl.
-“Digitisation freed content from its carrier, now Ghost Hemiola frees the carrier from its content” – that’s what it says.” *****
+“Digitisation freed content from its carrier, now Ghost Hemiola frees the carrier from its content” – that’s what it is.” *****

 Jungle World (DE): “Stefan Goldmann encourages you to cut your own noises by putting a knife to the vinyl surface.
 Think of Afrika Bambaataa’s ‘Looking For The Perfect Beat’ – with a knife in hand, searching for the groove of the artifacts.”